Photos on Glass

 What sizes can you print my photo on glass?

-We can print your photo on glass to any size over 1×1′ foot.
-We can have your photo printed on glass as large as 5×10 feet.
-If you want a larger photo on glass, we can panel several sheets of glass next to each other for a really high-end look.
+We can print your photo on glass to any size over 1’x1′ foot.
+We can have your photo printed on glass as large as 5’x10′ feet.
+If you want a larger photo on the glass, we can panel several sheets of glass next to each other for a high-end look.
 Our most common size for a photo on glass print is 2×3 feet.
-Other common photo on glass sizes are 20×28 inches, 3×4 feet, 4×5 feet and 4×6 feet.
+Other familiar pictures on glass sizes are 20×28 inches, 3×4 feet, 4×5 feet, and 4×6 feet.
 All of our glass sheets are custom cut so feel free to save your photo on glass file to any size or shape.
-Our glass cutting machine will cut your photo on glass to an accurate size within 1/128th of an inch!
+Our glass cutting machine will cut your photo on the glass to an accurate size within 1/128th of an inch!

 Are my photos printed on glass safe to ship?

 We understand that photos printed on glass can be dangerous to transport.
 For that reason, we make sure to package each of your photos printed on glass with bubble wrap and styrofoam.
-Before we ship any photos printed on glass, we make sure the package is insured for your invoice amount.
-If there is any damage to your photos printed on glass during shipping, be careful not to cut yourself and give us a call right away.
-If you plan to ship your photos printed on glass in the future then make sure the glass sheet is packaged properly.
+Before we ship any photos printed on glass, we make sure to get insurance for the package for your invoice amount.
+If there is any damage to your photos printed on the glass during shipping, be careful not to cut yourself and give us a call right away.
+If you plan to ship your photos printed on the glass in the future then make sure to pack the glass sheet correctly.